Driving Development Impact

 The Director General of IEO shall be responsible for the preparation of the IEO annual work programme.
 The work programme will take into account institutional priorities of the NDB and its member countries and be prepared through a consultative process engaging with key stakeholders, in particular with the Board officials and NDB Management.
 The IEO’s work programme and budget will be approved by the Board and made available public.

 In December 2022, the NDB Board of Directors (BOD) approved the establishment of the High-Level Evaluation Advisory Committee (EAC) to provide periodic strategic advice to the Director General of IEO on evaluation strategy, priorities, methodology and related topics.
-Members of the EAC will be appointed by the BOD in 2023 and the first meeting of the Committee will be held in the second part of the year.
+Members of the EAC were appointed by the NDB Board of Directors in April 2023.

 On 24 August 2022, the NDB Board of Directors approved the Bank’s first Evaluation Policy.
 This policy sets out the overarching framework for conduct of evaluations in NDB.
 The Policy focus on strategic issues and clearly defines roles and responsibilities across the various components of the evaluation system ensuring complementarity and avoiding overlap and duplication with other entities responsible for oversight in the Bank.
 The new Policy covers independent evaluations as well as some aspects of self-evaluation.